【Distributed System】Distributed Tracing(分布式追踪)

 OpenTracing allows this to happen by providing inject and extract methods that encode a span’s context into a carrier.
 The inject method allows for the SpanContext to be passed on to a carrier.
 For example, passing the trace information into the client’s request so that the server you send it to can continue the trace.
 The extract method does the exact opposite.
 It extracts the SpanContext from the carrier.
 For example, if there was an active request on the client side, the developer must extract the SpanContext using the io.opentracing.Tracer.extract method.

-Open Source Distributed Tracing
+Distributed Tracing Standards

 Reference